akielaries/m1kern/README.md

 # m1kern

+# m1kern
-A small preemptive kernel for ARM Cortex-M. Static threads, no heap, strict priority scheduling with round robin among equals.
-A 1 ms tick pends PendSV every tick, so threads are preempted whether or not they yield.
+A small preemptive kernel for the Gowin Cortex-M1 softcore.
+Static threads, no heap, strict priority scheduling with round robin among equals.
+A 1 ms SysTick pends PendSV every tick, so threads are preempted whether or not they yield.

-Three layers: `kernel/` is portable, `arch/armv6m/` is the context switch, and `target/gowin_m1/` is the chip.
-Only the Gowin EMPU-M1 softcore is supported today; adding an MCU means a new directory under `target/`.
+The project takes a great deal of inspiration from chibiOS.
+You will find some syntax is similar.

+`kernel/` is the scheduler and context switch, `target/` is the chip: tick, exception handlers, vendor BSP and linker scripts.

 Docs: https://akielaries.github.io/m1kern